Matthew 6:27-29

 Clothing - Why does Jesus mention food and clothing?
 Aren't these the basic necessities of life?
 And as such these basic elements stand for all of the things we need to live in this world, including housing, jobs, money, etc. Jesus is saying don't worry about any of these things.

-Observe how the lilies of the field grow; they do not toil nor do they spin: katamathete (2PAAM) ta krina tou agrou pos auxanousin; ou kopiosin (3PPAI) oude nethousin: (Luke 12:27)
+Observe how the lilies of the field grow; they do not toil nor do they spin: katamathete (2PAAM) ta krina tou agrou pos auxanousin; ou kopiosin (3PPAI) oude nethousin:

-Jesus is giving the antidote for worry or anxiety as a command not a suggestion -- Observe, study (aorist imperative = do this now, do it effectively, don't delay) the lilies well that may well learn thoroughly the lesson they teach.
+Jesus is giving an antidote for worry or anxiety as a command not a suggestion -- Observe, study (aorist imperative = do this now, do it effectively, don't delay) the lilies well that may well learn thoroughly the lesson they teach.

 Have you ever seen a worried lily?
 Do they toil and spin?
 Of course not.
 They don't have to because God takes care of them.
 But children of God are living souls of infinitely more value than the lilies of the field, for they have been redeemed by the precious blood of the Lamb.
 God will make sure your body is clothed with what you need.